Use bulldozers against BJP leaders in Bihar: CPI | Politics

 - India

-The Communist Party of India on Friday asked the 'Mahagathbandhan' government in Bihar, which it is supporting from outside, to use bulldozers against leaders of the BJP in the state.
+The Communist Party of India (CPI) has asked the Mahagathbandhan government in Bihar, which it is supporting from outside, to use bulldozers against leaders of the BJP in the state.

 CPI national secretary Atul Anjan also demanded that a ''white paper'' on the ''ill-gotten'' wealth of BJP leaders in the state be brought out to debunk the notion that ''only other parties are corrupt''.

 ''Let (CM) Nitish Kumar and (deputy CM) Tejashwi Prasad Yadav instruct officials concerned to identify and raze structures belonging to BJP leaders which are found to be encroaching upon public land.
-Bulldozers should now be used against the party'', he told reporters.
+Bulldozers should now be used against the party,'' he told reporters on Friday.

 ''If Nitish and Tejashwi baulk, we will take it as a lack of moral courage (naitik saahas) on their part,'' said Anjan.